-- Gives extra assistance to sole-parent families and to twoparent families with one main income where one parent chooses to stay at home or to balance some paid work with caring for their children. - Family must have a dependent child aged under 16, or - A qualifying dependent full-time student up to the age of 18 (who does not get Youth Allowance or a similar payment), and - Have care for 35 per cent of the time or more, and - Have income under a certain amount.
+- Gives extra assistance to sole parent families and to two parent families with one main income where one parent chooses to stay at home or to balance some paid work with caring for their children. - Family must have a dependent child aged under 16, or - A qualifying dependent full-time student up to the age of 18 (who doesn't get Youth Allowance or a similar payment).

 As for Family Tax Benefit Part A with the exception that Family Tax Benefit Part B can generally only be paid for up to 13 weeks of a temporary absence from Australia.
-However, the length of your last return to Australia, or the type of visa you hold, may affect your entitlement while absent from Australia.
+However, the length of your last return to Australia, or the type of visa you hold, may affect your entitlement whilst absent from Australia.